microsoft/AzureTRE/docs/tre-admins/troubleshooting-guide.md

 The processor runs in a vnet, and you cannot connect to it directly.
 If the instance is up then you need to connect to the instance using Bastion.
 Bastion is already deployed, and you can use the username ``adminuser`` and the password is stored in the keyvault under the secret ``resource-processor-vmss-password``

+!!! info
-> **Note:** You cannot see secrets unless you are added to a suitable Access Policy for the keyvault.
+    You cannot see secrets unless you are added to a suitable Access Policy for the keyvault.

 ![VMSS Password](../assets/vmss_password.png)